 However, 6 major peanut producing states grow nearly all of the U. S. peanut crop.

-In 2014, Georgia (over 46 percent) grew the largest proportion of all peanuts followed by Florida (nearly 13 percent), Alabama (nearly 11 percent), Texas (nearly nine percent), South Carolina (about eight percent) and North Carolina (about seven percent).
-Together, Mississippi, Virginia, Oklahoma, Arkansas, New Mexico, Louisiana and Missouri produced six percent of the U.S. peanut crop.
+In 2019, Georgia (nearly 50 percent) grew the largest proportion of all peanuts followed by Florida (over 11 percent), Alabama (over 10 percent), Texas (over nine percent), North Carolina (over eight percent), and South Carolina (over four percent).
+Together, Mississippi, Virginia, Oklahoma, Arkansas, New Mexico, Louisiana and Missouri produced over eight percent of the U.S. peanut crop.

 There are about 7,000 peanut farmers in the major peanut producing regions.

 Major peanut producing states are grouped into three regions.
-For 2014, the Southeast region (Georgia-Florida-Alabama-Mississippi) produced 72 percent of all USA-grown peanuts.
-The Virginia-Carolina region (Virginia-North Carolina-South Carolina) accounted for nearly 17 percent of all USA-grown peanuts.
-The Southwest region (Texas-Oklahoma-New Mexico-Arkansas) grew about 11 percent.
+For 2014, the Southeast region (Georgia-Florida-Alabama-Mississippi) produced approximately 65 percent of all USA-grown peanuts.
+The Virginia-Carolina region (Virginia-North Carolina-South Carolina) accounted for nearly 13 percent of all USA-grown peanuts.
+The Southwest region (Texas-Oklahoma-New Mexico-Arkansas) grew more than 17 percent.
 Louisiana and Missouri together produced less than one percent of total USA-grown peanuts.

 Where are peanuts grown around the world?

 Peanuts are grown in the warm climates of Asia, Africa, Australia, and North and South America.
-The United States has about three percent of the world acreage of peanuts, but grows nearly 10 percent of the world’s crop because of higher yields per acre.
-The rest of the world’s peanut production comes mainly from Argentina, Brazil, Malawi, Nigeria, Senegal, South Africa, and Sudan.
+As of 2019, the United States planted about two percent of the world acreage of peanuts but grew over five percent of the world’s crop because of higher yields per acre.
+The bulk of the world’s peanut production comes mainly from, China, India, Nigeria, Sudan, Burma, Argentina and Senegal.

-World peanut production totals about 29 million metric tons per year.
-The United States is the world’s third largest producer, after China and India.
-Worldwide peanut exports are about 1.25 million metric tons, with the U.S. ranking a close fourth behind Argentina, China and India.
+World peanut production totals about 45 million metric tons per year.
+The United States is the world’s fourth largest producer, after China, India and Nigeria.
+Worldwide peanut exports are about 3.6 million metric tons, with the U.S. ranking a close fourth behind Argentina, China and India.

-The largest U.S. export market for U.S. peanuts in 2010 was Canada, which purchased peanuts valued at more than $80 million, followed by Mexico, which purchased peanuts valued at more than $142 million (according to the USDA's Foreign Agricultural Service).
-The U.S. reputation for high-quality products has facilitated exports to countries in the European Union, China, Japan and other countries around the world.
+The largest export market for U.S. peanuts in 2019 was Canada, which purchased peanuts valued at more than $179 million, followed by Mexico, which purchased peanuts valued at more than $142 million (according to the USDA's Foreign Agricultural Service).
+The U.S. reputation for high-quality products and cost-competitiveness have facilitated exports to countries in the European Union, China, Japan and other countries around the world.